TheBrain8791/ha_awattar/README.md

 ## Installation

+Note: this repo needs to be added to HACS store - until this is done, you can still install it using HACS by adding this repo as a "user defined" repository

 1. Ensure that [HACS](https://hacs.xyz) is installed.
 2. Install **Awattar Energy Cost** integration via HACS.
 3. Add **Awattar Energy Cost** integration to Home Assistant: